 About The Huts

 Cradle Mountain Huts places a great deal of importance on minimal impact trail and hut practices and the huts are designed to be ecologically sustainable.
 Each hut is architecturally designed to maximize cross-flow ventilation and operate with maximum efficiency with renewable energy.
 These huts are maintained specifically to ensure the comfort of guests like you.

-The remote location of the huts demands that they are autonomous in terms of servicing.
-Rain water is channeled off the roofs into tanks and the huts incorporate self-composting, water-free batching toilets.
-Phosphorous-free soap is provided, and all waste water is separated through grease traps and sand filters.
+The remote location of the huts demands that they are autonomous in terms of service.
+Rainwater is channeled off the roofs into tanks and the huts incorporate self-composting, water-free batching toilets.
+Phosphorous-free soap is provided, and all wastewater is separated through grease traps and sand filters.
 The residue is regularly removed from each site, along with all other rubbish.
-Gas and solar are the only sources of power, used for lighting, heating and cooking.
+Gas and solar are the only sources of power, used for lighting, heating, and cooking.

 As for Wi-Fi, our local guides like to say: “There is no Wi-Fi in the forest, but we promise you’ll find a better connection.”